-The Israel Defense Force Medical Corps (IDF-MC) has had rich experience sending humanitarian delegations and field hospitals to disaster arenas since the 1953 Greece earthquake (Alpert et al., 2018).
-Between 2010 and 2016, IDF-MC deployed six humanitarian hospitals worldwide (Glick et al., 2016).
-The IDF-MC delegation was deployed to Turkey on February 8th, 24 hours after the outbreak of the disaster.
-The delegation members included 58 physicians, 32 nurses, 5 paramedics, 15 laboratories, imaging personnel, and 23 administrative staff; they were all brought to an existing hospital building near the disaster area, collaborating with local medical staff (The IDF “Olive Branches” Humanitarian Delegation, 2023).
+The Israel Defense Forces Medical Corps (IDF-MC) has acquired a wealth of experience deploying humanitarian delegations and erecting field hospitals in disaster arenas, dating back to the 1953 Greece earthquake (Alpert et al., 2018).
+Between 2010 and 2016, IDF-MC operated six humanitarian hospitals worldwide (Glick et al., 2016).
+The IDF-MC delegation was dispatched to Turkey on February 8th, 2023, just 24 hours after the onset of the disaster.
+The delegation included 58 physicians, 32 nurses, five paramedics, 15 laboratories, imaging personnel, and 23 administrative staff.
+They were all brought to an existing hospital building near the disaster area, in collaboration with local medical staff (The IDF “Olive Branches” Humanitarian Delegation, 2023).

-Many factors contribute to the successful operation of a foreign field hospital, such as effective logistics, proper equipment, respecting the orientation demands of a foreign environment, and bridging cultural gaps and language barriers (Alpert et al., 2018).
-Collaboration with local and international teams is described as essential in enhancing the quality of medical care (Bar-On et al., 2013).
-Foreign medical delegations usually establish their field hospitals and do not use local medical equipment and infrastructures (Naor & Bernardes, 2016); unlike in Turkey, where the delegation integrated into an existing facility.
+Many factors contribute to the successful operation of a foreign field hospital, such as effective logistical planning, appropriate equipment, respecting the orientation demands of a foreign environment, and bridging cultural gaps and language barriers (Alpert et al., 2018).
+Collaboration with local and international teams has been regarded as essential for enhancing the quality of medical care (Bar-On et al., 2013).
+While foreign medical delegations usually establish their field hospitals independently and do not use local medical equipment and infrastructures (Naor & Bernardes, 2016), in contrast, the delegation in Turkey integrated into an existing medical facility.

-The current study describes and analyzes the challenges and insights of the IDF nursing delegation members in this unique situation..
+The current study describes and analyzes the challenges and insights of the IDF-MC nursing delegation members in this unique situation.

 Aim of Study

-To explore nurses' experiences as part of the humanitarian delegation to Turkey, and to derive lessons to be learned from those experiences.
+This study seeks to describe and analyze the challenges that nurses encountered as part of a humanitarian aid delegation to Turkey following the 2023 earthquakes and to derive applicable lessons from those experiences.

 Methods